Custom Minted Coins

 What is the definition of minted coins?
 A mint has normally been known as a facility that makes coins that could be made into currency.
-And now, it refers to stamping coins or to get coins made along with the original definition.
-As a manufacturer of coins, to us means having a coin hydraulically pressed.
+And now, it refers to stamping coins or to get them made along with the original definition.
+As a manufacturer of coins, to us means having them hydraulically pressed.
 Hydraulically pressed coins have a mirror-like finish with almost no imperfections.
-Stamped coins normally do have imperfections in the metal because of the die used to strike the coins.
-Logo coins normally are struck but in some cases, they are minted and the price per coin is substantially higher than die stamping or striking.
+Stamped coins normally do have imperfections in the metal because of the die used to strike them.
+Normally are struck but in some cases, they are created and the price per piece is substantially higher than die stamping or striking.

 How are hydraulic presses used in coin minting?